-We have continued to work hard to ensure we are having a deep and just as importantly, lasting impact in the communities we work with.
-Holistic consultative community development, building sustainable communities, is fundamental to the way we work.
-This has meant we have continued to develop our close working partnership with PHASE Nepal, where our Program Manager, Bikash Koirala leads a team of experts to ensure the communities of Bhotang and Balgoan in the Indrawati region gain the most from our relationship.
+Holistic, consultative community development that is sustainable is fundamental to the way we work.
+While some programs were put on hold in the first half of the 2020 calendar year in the Indrawati region, our partners, PHASE Nepal, have provided ongoing medical support and continued to provide livelihood training where possible.
+Our Program Manager at PHASE Nepal, Bikash Koirala, leads a team of experts to ensure the communities of Bhotang and Balgoan in the Indrawati region gain the most from our relationship.

-The last 12 months of the Indrawati Project has focussed on helping to improve livelihoods through the 'Seeds of Hope' project.
-This has assisted people to develop their agriculture practices to include new crops which they will be able to turn into a sustainable business product within their communities, providing an income and a brighter future.
-Our commitment to healthcare in the region continues and we have begun to turn our attention to development of education outcomes initially through teacher training and resources.
+Like the previous 12-month period, the Indrawati Project has focussed on helping to improve livelihoods through the 'Seeds of Hope' project.
+This has assisted people to develop their agriculture practices to include new crops.
+Our intention is to assist these communities to turn their learning into a sustainable business product within their communities and further afield, providing an income and a brighter future.
+Our commitment to healthcare in the region continues on the western side of the valley and has been very important to the local communities during the pandemic.
+We have begun to turn our attention to development of education outcomes initially through teacher training and resources.